doriordan/skuber-operator/README.md

 The following is a very simple example of building an operator - an Autoscaler that maintains a specified number of replicas (pods or some other workload type).
 The steps to create the operator are:

-Step 1: Define the Autoscaler custom resource type as above
+Step 1: Define the Autoscaler custom resource type as above.
+This tells your controller everything it needs to know about the custom resource type, but you will also need to define a corresponding [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) that describes the same custom resource type to Kubernetes itself - this can be done manually on the cluster or programmatically (see the `AutoscalerCRDFixture` in the integration tests for an example of the latter)

 Step 2: Implement the reconciliation logic as below:
 ```scala